Pylons/pyramid/docs/narr/install.rst

 Installing :app:`Pyramid` Into the Virtual Python Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After you've got your virtualenv installed, you may install :app:`Pyramid`
+After you've got your virtualenv installed, you may install the
-itself using the following commands:
+desired version of :app:`Pyramid` itself using the following commands:

 .. code-block:: text

-   $ $VENV/bin/easy_install pyramid
+   $ $VENV/bin/easy_install 'pyramid==PYRAMID_VERSION'

 The ``easy_install`` command will take longer than the previous ones to
 complete, as it downloads and installs a number of dependencies.